Postgraduate study is a vital part of the Academy’s musical culture and we have the largest body of postgraduate musicians in the UK.

 Master of Music in Performance or Composition (MMus)

 The Master of Music in Performance (including orchestral or choral conducting) or Composition has the MA at its core and adds a Master’s project.
 The project can be a concert with commentary, a recording-based project, a dissertation or a combination of these.

-This is the standard postgraduate course for composers and is normally a two-year programme, but in certain cases students can take it in one year.
+This is the standard postgraduate course for composers and is normally a two-calendar-year programme, but in certain cases students can take it in one calendar year (intensive option).